-(If you go with Sealed for your home upgrades, we can help you navigate all the federal energy upgrade incentives and local utility rebates you may be eligible for.
-Plus, you could get the heat pump installed by experts for ZERO upfront cost.)
+(If you go with Sealed for your home upgrades, we can help you navigate all the federal energy upgrade incentives and local utility rebates you may be eligible for.)

 Okay, that was the first answer.
 And it’s a good one!
 Those are the best two strategies we know, and they’ve proven themselves in the thousands of homes we’ve upgraded.

 (Related read: The 8 best home energy upgrades—and their ROI)

 But we also have a second answer—and more important—answer for you which is this:

 We don’t know what’s best for your house.
 Yet.

 No article on the internet can tell you what energy efficiency upgrade strategy is right for your house.
 Every home is different, and the best way to spend your 25C tax credit will depend on your home’s specific needs.